2399240664/CTRN/README.md

 # CTRN
 An Improving Reasoning Network for Complex Question Answering over Temporal Knowledge Graphs.

-I will post our code and trained model.
+I will post our all code and trained model.